Krunalsoni005/Lead-Score-Case-study-/README.md

   Detailes of files:-
       1. Assignment qestions and answer of analysis
-      2. Lead score case study ppt to pdf file:- presentation of inferences and work done on python file
+      2. presentation of case stusyfile:- presentation of inferences and work done on python file
       3. ipynb file :- pyhton commented file of case study 4.lead data dictonary is for understanding of columns 5.lead.csv:-data worked on